Activities and attractions in and around Morgan Bay

 Many good times have been enjoyed by families and friends who meet every evening in Summer for sundowners on the cliffs, to reflect on the day and forget their troubles.
 Botha's Krantz, the furthest South of the Morgan Bay cliffs, is a great spot and the view from up top is just amazing.

-Yellowwood Forest is a tranquil market venue that comes to life with the happy laughter of children playing while shoppers browse the interesting variety of stalls.
-Craft Markets are held on the 1st Saturday of every month and more frequently during the holidays, particularly during the festive season when four large markets are held on the 16th, 23rd and 28th of December and the 2nd of January.
+Yellowwood Forest is famous for its markets.
+Every Saturday is Market day, its family friendly and children can play while shoppers browse.
+Craft Markets are held once a month and more frequently during the holidays, particularly during the festive season.
+The xmas season markets are not to be missed and held on the 15th, 22nd and 29th of December and the 3nd of January.

 Wild Coast Horseback Adventures